Saint-Domingue: The Haitian Revolution

-In 1804, all remaining whites in Saint-Domingue were slaughtered and massacred wholesale under the orders of Dessalines.
-Ex-slaves or Dominican Creoles declared to be traitors to Dessalines' rule were also eradicated.
+In 1804, remaining white French people in Saint-Domingue were massacred under Dessalines orders.
+Ex-slaves or Creoles who declared to be traitors to Dessalines' rule were also killed.

-Genocide of the remaining whites in Saint-Domingue
+Slaughter of the remaining French whites in Saint-Domingue

-Between February and April 1804, Governor-General-for-life Jean-Jacques Dessalines ordered the genocide of all remaining whites in Haitian territory.
-He decreed that all those suspected of conspiring in the acts of the expeditionary army should be put to death, including Creoles of color and freed slaves deemed traitors to Dessalines' regime.
+Between February and April 1804, Governor-General Jean-Jacques Dessalines ordered the deaths of all remaining French whites in Haiti.
+He decreed that all those suspected of collaborating with the French army should be put to death, including free people of color and freed slaves deemed traitors to Dessalines' regime.
 Dessalines gave the order to the cities of Haiti that all white people should also be put to death.
 The weapons used should be silent weapons such as knives and bayonets rather than gunfire, so that the killing could be done more quietly, and avoid warning intended victims by the sound of gunfire and thereby giving them the opportunity to escape.

 From early January 1804 until 22 April 1804, squads of soldiers moved from house to house throughout Haiti, torturing and killing entire families.
 Eyewitness accounts of the massacre describe imprisonment and killings even of whites who had been friendly and sympathetic to the Haitian Revolution.

 The course of the massacre showed an almost identical pattern in every city he visited.
 Before his arrival, there were only a few killings, despite his orders.
 When Dessalines arrived, he demanded that his orders about mass killings of the area's white population should be put into effect.
 Reportedly, he ordered the unwilling to take part in the killings, especially men of mixed race, so that the blame should not be placed solely on the black population.
 Mass killings took place on the streets and in places outside the cities.

 In parallel to the killings, plundering and rape also occurred.
 Women and children were generally killed last.
 White women were "often raped or pushed into forced marriages under threat of death."

 Dessalines did not specifically mention that the white women should be killed, and the soldiers were reportedly somewhat hesitant to do so.
 In the end, however, the women were also put to death, though normally at a later stage of the massacre than the adult males.
 The argument for killing the women was that whites would not truly be eradicated if the white women were spared to give birth to new Frenchmen.

 Before his departure from a city, Dessalines would proclaim an amnesty for all the whites who had survived in hiding during the massacre.
 When these people left their hiding place, however, they were murdered as well.
 Some whites were, nevertheless, hidden and smuggled out to sea by foreigners.
 There were notable exceptions to the ordered killings.
 A contingent of Polish defectors were given amnesty and granted Haitian citizenship for their renouncement of French allegiance and support of Haitian independence.
 Dessalines referred to the Poles as "the White Negroes of Europe", as an expression of his solidarity and gratitude.